sachadavies/amads/paper.md

 # Acknowledgements

-We strive to site all involved in the research gathered here.
+We strive to cite all involved in the research gathered here.
 If you notice any absence, please let us know.
 The design of this code library is informed by conversations with all relevant presidents (those cited above).
 Many thanks to those developers.